2026 Regular Session

 - SB 1512 Expands the goals and purposes of the Prosperity 10,000 Program.

-- SB 1513 Provides that real estate teams are not required to change terms used in the team name until July 1, 2027.
+- SB 1513 Delays until July 1, 2027, the requirement that a real estate team change the terms used in the team name.

 - SB 1514 Repeals the statute enacted by House Bill 3115 (2021) that established objective reasonableness as a statewide standard, for city and county laws regulating the use of public property with respect to persons experiencing homelessness, as the basis for a cause of action for injunctive and declaratory relief to challenge such laws and as an affirmative defense in the prosecution of violations of such laws.